A Lawsuit Over Costco Golf Balls Shows Why We Can't Have Nice Things For Cheap

 (And that's ignoring whether or not the claims of false advertising, which would mean that they wouldn't be nice in the first place.)

-Re:"Shows Why We Can't Have Nice Things For Cheap" (Score:4, Insightful)
+Re:"Shows Why We Can't Have Nice Things For Cheap" (Score:5, Insightful)

 Given the utter crap that's been given patents combined with the mechanical complexity of a golf ball, from club strike to landing, how likely are existing golf ball patents to be really bogus claims and drawings of dimples?